bruvellu/terebratalia-wnts/wnt.md

 In this study, we characterize the Wnt complement of the brachiopod *T. transversa* and investigate the spatiotemporal expression dynamics of Wnt signaling components throughout embryogenesis.
 We find that during axial elongation, ligands, receptors, and antagonists show an anteroposterior organization forming regionalized transcriptional territories.
 Each region expresses a unique combination of genes, and thus, ligand--receptor contexts.
-The appearance of these territories precede and subsequently coincide with the morphological subdivisions, suggesting that the modulation of Wnt signaling pathways may differentially pattern and differentiate the brachiopod larval body regions.
+The appearance of these territories precede and subsequently coincide with the morphological subdivisions of the larval body, indicating that the modulation of Wnt signaling pathways may contribute to pattern the brachiopod larval body.
-In addition, we find the spatial arrangement of Frizzled receptors is evolutionary conserved, while the expression of Wnt ligands varies considerably even between closely related species.
-This suggests that evolutionary shuffling of ligand expression may be one of the key mechanisms involved in the evolution of animal body axis.
+Our comparative data reveals that the expression of Frizzled receptors is evolutionary conserved while the expression of Wnt ligands is more variable suggesting that the evolutionary shuffling of Wnt ligand expression may be a mechanism underlying the evolution of animal body axis.

 <!--TODO: Revise after general manuscript revision because the focus may change-->